brianjcohen/brianjcohen.github.io/content/Using ssh-agent and ssh-askpass under Wayland on OpenSUSE.md

 date: 2025-04-03T09:54:33+00:00
 draft: false
 ---
+## Background

 As of early 2025, out of the box, I found that the steps in this article were necessary in order to get OpenSUSE Tumbleweed running `ssh-agent` at boot, my keys loaded at login, and a graphical `ssh-askpass` configured to fire when user interaction is required (such as for keys that contain passphrases, or SK keys tied to a physical security device such as Yubikey).

 These instructions presume a KDE Plasma desktop although most of this is transferable to other desktop environments with a few tweaks.
 I'm also guessing that some of this is helpful to users of other Linux distributions that use `systemd`.

 The first problem on Tumbleweed is that it doesn't even ship with a `systemd` unit service to start `ssh-agent`.
 Looking in `/usr/lib/systemd/user` I can see `gpg-agent-ssh.service` exists along with `gpg-agent.servce` (although both are disabled by default) which offers some evidence that the "OpenSUSE way" is to use `gpg-agent` and its SSH support instead.
 Unfortunately I can't find any documentation anywhere supporting this theory.
 So, we're going to create a `systemd` unit file that starts `ssh-agent`.

 The second problem is that, under Wayland, the `WAYLAND_DISPLAY` environment variable doesn't get set until after the desktop environment has run its startup scripts (for KDE Plasma these are the scripts in `~/.config/plasma-workspace/env`).
-If you Google around, you'll find blog posts and Reddit comments telling you to start `ssh-agent` in `~/.config/plasma-workspace/env` entries and to set the `SSH_ASKPASS` environment variable and to run `ssh-add` from Plasma's "Autostart".
+If you Google around, you'll find [blog posts](https://dev.to/manekenpix/kde-plasma-ssh-keys-111e) and Reddit comments telling you to start `ssh-agent` in `~/.config/plasma-workspace/env` entries and to set the `SSH_ASKPASS` environment variable and to run `ssh-add` from Plasma's "Autostart".
 This will only work in X11.
 The problem was identified all the way back in 2015, in this bug report:

 https://kde-bugs-dist.kde.narkive.com/tHqRlvxr/plasmashell-bug-380311-new-no-way-to-launch-ssh-agent-with-interactivity-under-wayland